- When are pay days?

 Direct Deposit only takes effect after a successful “pre-note” notification.
 A pre-note is a zero-dollar transmission to test the validity of your bank account number(s).
 Payroll will not transmit an actual direct deposit until we have first completed a successful pre-note transmission to your financial institution(s).

 Problems with direct deposit result from changes in an employee’s bank information without proper advance notice to the Payroll Department.
 Contact the Payroll Department for any direct deposit questions.
-Should you alter your bank account information, you will need to submit a new Payroll Direct Deposit Enrollment Authorization to establish direct deposit for your new bank account.
+Should you alter your bank account information, then please contact a Payroll team member.
+You will need to submit a new Payroll Direct Deposit Enrollment Authorization to establish direct deposit for your new bank account.

 You should terminate an established direct deposit enrollment before closing the associated bank account(s) by completing a Payroll Direct Deposit Enrollment Authorization form.
+Please contact a Payroll team member for assistance with direct deposit changes.
 If you close your bank account before notifying the Payroll Department, then your financial institution(s) should return the direct deposit funds to the College of Marin since your financial institution cannot post a deposit to a closed account.
 The College of Marin must receive the returned direct deposit funds from your financial institution(s) before we re-issue the payment in the form of a live check.

 You may obtain the form in the MyCOM portal, Employee tab, in the employee-only forms section.